 Some lenders can assess prepayment fees or block your attempt to pay off your mortgage ahead of schedule.
 Make sure you check your terms before proceeding with any of these methods.

-Nationally, the median monthly mortgage payment is $1,030 according to the latest American Housing Survey by the U.S. Census Bureau.
+Nationally, the median monthly mortgage payment is $1,100 according to the latest American Housing Survey by the U.S. Census Bureau.
 This is up only slightly from 2011 when the median amounted to $1,015.
-And according to Experian, the national average outstanding mortgage balance was $201,811 in 2016, up 9.5% from 2007.
+Also according to the Census, the national median outstanding mortgage balance was $126,000 in 2017.

 Despite the slight growth in median payment amount, you still want to explore options for paying off your mortgage faster and reaching financial freedom.
 As a note to the methods discussed in this article, I used a 30-year 5% fixed mortgage with a $186,500 balance.